microsoft/botframework-solutions/docs/reference/skills/responses.md

 - [Response Manager](#response-manager)

 ## Response Files
-To configure responses for your akill project, you'll need a .json file and a text template file (.tt) for each collection of responses.
+To configure responses for your skill project, you'll need a .json file and a text template file (.tt) for each collection of responses.
 An example of each can be found in the Skill Template project in the Responses folder.

 ### Json Structure
 Responses can be stored in the following format to be used in your project.
 Each .json file should have a Build Action of **EmbeddedResource** to be loaded properly at runtime.